img-pro/bandwidth-saver/readme.txt

 = Two Ways to Use =

 **Managed (Recommended for most users)**
 One click setup.
 We handle the Cloudflare Worker and R2 storage.
-No Cloudflare account needed.
+No Cloudflare account needed for Managed mode.
+In Managed mode, images are cached and delivered through Cloudflare infrastructure operated by ImgPro.

 The Managed plan costs $9.99 per month and includes up to 500 GB of cached image storage and up to 5 TB of monthly bandwidth as soft limits.
+Storage refers to the total weight of images cached in R2.
+It does not include HTML, CSS, JavaScript, PDFs, videos, or other asset types.
+Storage is cumulative, not monthly traffic.
 This comfortably supports everything from small blogs to large, image-heavy WordPress installations.

 **Self-Hosted (Free)**
 For technical users who prefer running Cloudflare on their own account.
 You control the infrastructure and pay Cloudflare directly (usually $0/month on their free tier).